arnabcse/hip/Button.md

 * `rd_bottomPadding` - The bottom padding of mask.

-Ripple Efftect for Custom View
+Ripple Effect for Custom View
 -------------------------------

 If you want to add ripple effect for your custom view.